 - injectors who are competent with the basics but need some support in doing more advanced areas

-- injectors who want to master their craft, offer treatments like 'Liquid Nose Jobs' and be confident delivering total face treatments
+- injectors who want to master their craft and be confident delivering total face treatments

 what happens on the day?

 This is really up to you.
-When you book in online for a mentoring session, some planning will need be done beforehand to assess where you're at, what you need and what you'll most benefit from.
-It's best to be brutally honest with yourself and work out:
+When you book for a mentoring session, we'll first arrange a zoom meeting to assess where you're at, your type of patients, what your not so good at and try to focus in on what you'll most benefit from.
+It's best to be brutally honest with yourself and think about your last years injecting.
+Ask yourself:

-- Dr Jake observing and assisting you on a normal day with your own patients booked in.
-Here you'll be observed how you consult, assess a face, communicate ideas, set up your room, equipment and of course, inject different faces
+Dr Jake to observe and assist you on a normal day in your clinic with your own patients booked in.
+You'll be observed on how you prepare your room and equipment, your sterility, how you consult, how you assess faces, how well you communicate with your patients and of course, how you inject.